-New Topping Formations List and New Entry & Exits
+New Topping Candlestick Patterns List and New Entries & Exits

-Selling short is a trading style few retail and technical traders use even during major Bear Markets.
-The reason is because it is often far more challenging to understand the technical patterns of the downtrend which include 5 Tips for Selling Short Success.
+Selling Short is a Trading Style few Retail Traders and Technical Traders use even during major Bear Markets.
+The reason is because it is often far more challenging to understand the technical patterns of the downtrend which include 5 Tips for Sell Short Success.

-Here are 5 Tips for Selling Short Success:
+Here are 5 Tips for Sell Short Success:

-1. Learn to recognize the new topping formations which are:
+1. Learn to recognize the new Topping Candlestick Patterns which are:

 b.
 Flat Shoulders variation of Head & Shoulders